gerardobort/mongorilla/README.md

 ## Limitations
 * This CMS is not intended to be public faced.
 It's just for trusted Content Managers, at least by now and for security reasons.
-* Mongorilla per its philosophy, doesn't store revisions information or any other metadata in the database.
 * Mongorilla is good for managing static content only.
 For collections that are managed by your own application and they have a specific business logic, then Mongorilla isn't your solution.

 # Architecture